priyanshipuniya/Ecommerce-Sales-Analysis/README.md

 # 🛒 E-commerce Sales Analysis

 ## 📌 Project Overview
 This project analyzes e-commerce sales data to identify trends, top-performing products, and regional performance.
+The goal is to derive actionable insights to improve business decision-making.

+---

-## 🛠 Tools Used
+## 🛠 Tools & Technologies
 - SQL (MySQL)
 - Power BI
 - Excel

+---

-## 📊 Key Analysis
+## 📊 Key Analysis Performed
-- Total revenue calculation
+- Total Revenue Calculation
-- Top-selling products
+- Top 5 Selling Products
-- Sales by region
+- Sales by Region
-- Monthly sales trends
+- Monthly Sales Trend

+---

-## 📈 Insights
+## 📈 Key Insights
-- Identified top-performing regions and products
+- The **West region** generated the highest revenue among all regions.
+- Certain products have **high sales but low profit**, indicating pricing or cost issues.
+- Sales show a **peak during the end of the year**, suggesting seasonal demand.
+- A small number of products contribute to a **major portion of revenue (Pareto effect)**.

+---

+## 📁 Project Structure
+- `superstore_dataset.csv` → Raw dataset
+- `analysis.sql` → SQL queries for analysis
+- `dashboard.pbix` → Power BI dashboard (to be added)

+---

+## ▶️ How to Run the Project
+1. Import dataset into MySQL
+2. Run queries from `analysis.sql`
+3. Load dataset into Power BI
+4. Create visualizations (charts & KPIs)

+---

+## 🎯 Business Impact
+The insights from this project can help:
+- Improve product strategy
-- Observed seasonal trends in sales
+- Optimize regional sales performance
-- Highlighted areas of low profitability
+- Increase profitability through data-driven decisions

-## 📁 Files in Repository
-- dataset.csv
-- analysis.sql
-- dashboard.pbix
+---

-## 🚀 Outcome
+## 👩‍💻 Author
-This project helps businesses make data-driven decisions to improve revenue and performance.
+Priyanshi Puniya